TreverHibbs/Compression-System/README.md

-# cs360HW1
+# Description
-an implementation of the Lempel-Ziv-Welch (LZW) compression/decompression algorithms in C99for  execution  in  the  ENCS  laboratory‘s  Linux  environment.
+an implementation of the Lempel-Ziv-Welch (LZW) compression/decompression algorithms in C99 for execution  in  the  ENCS  laboratory‘s  Linux  environment.